 How to Live Stream Islamic Services this Ramadan Using OneStream Live

-Today, Islamic organizations are investing in digital infrastructure to support different religious activities, from broadcasting daily prayers to delivering Islamic lectures, discussing concerns of the Muslim community, and live streaming Tarawih prayers during Ramadan, thereby enhancing the Islamic service outreach.
+Today, Islamic organizations are investing in digital infrastructure to support different religious activities, from broadcasting daily prayers to delivering Islamic lectures, discussing concerns of the Muslim community, and live-streaming Tarawih prayers during Ramadan, thereby enhancing the Islamic service outreach.

 In this Article: